 About Me

-I am an assistant professor at Lewis & Clark Law School.
+I am an associate professor at Lewis & Clark Law School.
 Previously, I taught at DePaul Law School, the University of California, Berkeley School of Law, and the University of Illinois College of Law.

 Beyond my academic writing, I’ve also been a longtime member of the political and legal blogosphere.
 I’ve been writing at my own site, The Debate Link, since 2004, and have been a contributor or guest-blogger at numerous other sites, including Alas, a Blog, Concurring Opinions, The Faculty Lounge, Inside Energy and Environment, Legal Planet, and The Moderate Voice.
 My more professional bylines include The Atlantic, Ha’aretzThe Jewish Daily Forward, and Tablet Magazine (see the “popular writing” tab).